grafana/grafana/docs/sources/panels-visualizations/visualizations/geomap/index.md

 ## Supported data formats

-To create a geomap visualization you need data sets containing data fields with location information.
+To create a geomap visualization, you need datasets containing fields with location information.

 The supported location formats are: